bmFtZQ/edge-frfox/README.md

    ### Optional:
    * To use the light theme in private browsing mode set `browser.theme.dark-private-windows` = `false`

-   Additional tweaks can also be applied to the theme, such as Mica (Windows 11 Only), Floating Tabs and more.
+   Additional tweaks can also be applied to the theme, such as Floating Tabs, rounded browser corners and more.
 See [Tweaks](#tweaks).

 **Note: Most frequently tested on macOS**